valyli/aws-qcli-three.js/README.md

 Therefore, by requiring Amazon Q Developer CLI to understand the specified documentation and code, it can generate content more accurately according to our intention.
 This approach allows us to input higher-quality information and details specific to our requirements into the model.

+# Video Rendering Function Analysis
+In this project, we not only implemented a 3D game based on Three.js, but also provided a powerful feature: rendering the game screen into a video file.
+This feature is particularly useful for generating advertising assets, allowing creative teams to easily record game scenes for marketing purposes.
+Below, we will analyze the implementation principles and usage of this feature in detail.

+## Rendering Server and Client Code Analysis

+### Rendering Server (render_server)
+The rendering server consists mainly of the following parts:

+1. **server.js**: Core server code
+   - Uses Express to create a web server and serve static files
+   - Uses Socket.IO to establish real-time communication with the client
+   - Receives each frame sent by the client and writes it into a FIFO pipe
+   - Works with FFmpeg to convert the frame sequence into a video file

+2. **render.sh**: Rendering script
+   - Accepts parameters: video resolution, output file name, frame rate
+   - Creates a FIFO pipe for data transfer
+   - Launches the Node.js server and pipes its output to FFmpeg
+   - FFmpeg encodes the raw frame data into a video file

+### Client Code (three-js-demo)
+The client code, mainly in the `main.js` file, implements communication with the rendering server:

+1. **Socket.IO Connection**
+   - Checks whether the `size` parameter exists in the URL to determine if it’s in rendering mode
+   - Establishes a Socket.IO connection to the rendering server

+2. **Frame Capture Logic**
+   - Captures each rendered frame within the game loop
+   - Converts the rendering result to a PNG data URL
+   - Sends it to the server via Socket.IO

+## Implementation Principle

+The entire video rendering workflow proceeds as follows:

+1. The user executes the `render.sh` script and specifies video parameters
+2. The script creates a FIFO pipe and launches the Node.js server
+3. The server launches the Chrome browser to load the game page
+4. The game page detects rendering mode and connects to the Socket.IO server
+5. The server requests the first frame, the client renders and sends it
+6. The server receives the frame data, converts it, and writes it into the FIFO pipe
+7. FFmpeg reads the data from the pipe and encodes it into a video file
+8. Steps 5–7 repeat until the game ends or the user interrupts

+## How to Add Video Rendering to a Three.js Project

+To add similar video rendering functionality to your own Three.js project, follow these steps:

+1. **Prepare the Rendering Server**
+   - Copy the `render_server` directory into your project
+   - Install the necessary dependencies: `npm install express socket.io get-pixels`

+2. **Modify the Client Code**
+   - Add the following code to the main JavaScript file of your game:

+     ```javascript
+     // Global variable for socket connection
+     let socket;

+     // Add to initialization function
+     function init() {
+       // Existing initialization code...

+       // Check if in rendering mode
+       if (location.search.includes('?size=')) {
+         initRenderMode();
+       }
+     }

+     // Rendering mode initialization
+     function initRenderMode() {
+       // Parse size parameter
+       const sizeParam = location.search.split('?size=')[1];
+       const [width, height] = sizeParam.split('x').map(Number);

+       // Adjust renderer size
+       renderer.setSize(width, height);

+       // Connect to Socket.IO server
+       socket = io();

+       // Send greeting
+       socket.emit('greetings', {});

+       // Listen for server requests
+       socket.on('nextFrame', function(ready) {
+         // Render one frame and send
+         renderer.render(scene, camera);
+         const dataURL = renderer.domElement.toDataURL('image/png');
+         socket.emit('newFrame', { png: dataURL });
+       });
+     }

+     // Optional: Add to game loop for continuous frame sending
+     function gameLoop() {
+       // Existing game loop code...

+       // Render the scene
+       renderer.render(scene, camera);

+       // If in rendering mode, send current frame
+       if (socket && socket.connected) {
+         const dataURL = renderer.domElement.toDataURL('image/png');
+         socket.emit('newFrame', { png: dataURL });
+       }
+     }
+     ```

+3. **Usage**
+   - Make sure FFmpeg is installed on your system
+   - Run the rendering script:
+     ```bash
+     ./render.sh -s 640x480 -o output.mp4 -f 24
+     ```
+   - Parameter explanation:
+     - `-s`: Video resolution (width x height)
+     - `-o`: Output file name
+     - `-f`: Frame rate

+By following this approach, you can easily turn any Three.js project into a video generation tool, offering more possibilities for creative advertising.

 # Appendix

 1. Document of Installing Amazon Q for command line